I'm a warm, empathetic Person-Centred therapist based in Macclesfield. I'm currently working both in person and over Zoom.

 I believe a lot of good can come from being able to be completely and honestly ourselves with another person.
 To be accepted and cared for while sharing sometimes difficult or unpleasant experiences can help to heal past traumas, or cope with current struggles.
 I try to understand your world as you see it and help you to find the solutions or resolutions you’re looking for without labelling or pushing you in a particular direction.

 In Person-Centred counselling the individual is at the centre of the decisions which impact their lives.
 People come to therapy for many different reasons but often they are dissatisfied, uncomfortable or distressed by aspects of their life and are seeking some kind of change.
 I believe therapy can help to increase self- awareness and self-acceptance in order to feel more in control, and live in a more fulfilling way.

 For me, therapy is collaborative and my aim is to facilitate an open and honest relationship with all of my clients.
-In order to establish if we would potentially work well together, I offer a free, 30 minute initial meeting.
+In order to establish if we would potentially work well together, I offer a free, 30 minute initial meeting over Zoom.